Philippine Orthopedic Center: Services

 The Laboratory Department is divided into the Blood Bank, Anatomic Pathology Unit, and Clinical Pathology Unit.

 Its Rehabilitation Medicine Department has the Medical Rehabilitation Service, Physical Therapy section, the Occupational Therapy Section, Psychology Section, Electrodiagnostics Unit, Neurology Service and the Prosthetics and Surgical Appliance Factory.

 The specialty service includes general surgery, neurosurgery, urology, neurosurgery, internal medicine (pulmonary and cardiology) and diabetes care.

-The Nursing Division comprises both the main nursing service and the nNursing training service.
+The Nursing Division comprises both the main nursing service and the nursing training service.

 The Social service and Chaplaincy is being placed under the Administrative office.

 Training

 Residency training for orthopedics, anaesthesia, and physical medicine and rehabilitation are recognized by the certifying boards of their specialties.

 The hospital also provides a training ground for the physical therapy and occupational therapy students.
 Numerous radiologic technology interns, medical technology and nursing affiliates have been trained. the fourth year medical students (or medical clerks) have been exposed to various orthopedic and neuromuscular conditions.